babuwant2do/The-Goose-Game/README.md

 - The Game board can be configurable.
 Any kind of board can be made using **BoardBuilder** class with different kind , different number and different arrangement of **space**. **Builder pattern** and **Factory pattern** is used to easily configure on demand.
 - A new kind of 'space' can be introduced very easily by extending 'Location' or any subcalss of it.
 - New type of Action can be introduce easily by Extending 'NodeDecorator'. **Decorator design pattern** is used to adapt with new type of action.
-- Wote few Custom exception to better understand and handle exception.
+- Wrote few Custom exception to better understand and handle exception.
 - User input are validated and users have flexiblity to insert input in different format like:
 ```js
    If user move is 4 ,2 user can type in any of the following form: